PolskaTag/project-watchit/README.md

 Philip Lapinski, Viet Le, Steven Zhou, Jake Taylor, Themba Binns, Nathanael Hansell

-## WatchIT
+## WatchIT Overview
-A camera system that you can tell what to do.

-WatchIT connects camera footage with object detection/recognition to give you the power to run actions on detection.
-Want to send customized reminders when you get walk through the door?
-Want to see who's munching on your favorite snacks?
-Want to keep better track of your front door?
-Use WatchIT.
+WatchIT is a system that allows users to connect a video feed with object recognition to run user defined actions.
+By using an online control interface and embedded devices, Users can set up a device, select which objects to detect and then assign actions to be taken, after the object is recognized.
+Users are also able to have multiple configurations of objects and actions, allowing them to watch over multiple scenarios.
+Want to know who has been stealing your stuff from the pantry?
+Setup a device, pick what was stolen as the object and pick an action to be run when the camera sees it.

 ### PC Setup for CUDA OpenCV